 Welcome to the engage2learn Leading Learners blog series!
 We asked students across the state of Texas to interview an educator on their campus.

-Hear what Kilgore ISD student Leticia has to say about her Humanities teacher, Mr. Stanley.
+Hear what Harlingen CISD student Sebastian has to say while he interviewed his teacher, Mr. Becerra.

 Why did you decide to work in education?